William-McClellan/William-McClellan/README.md

 - 👋 Hi, I’m @William-McClellan
-- 👀 I’m interested in direct democracy, effective altruism, AI, podcasts, hiking, mycology, running, and gardening
+- 👀 I’m interested in first principles and systems thinking, effective altruism, AI, podcasts, hiking, mycology, running, and gardening.
-- 📫 How to reach me ...

 <!---
 William-McClellan/William-McClellan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.